isaacovercast/easySFS/README.md

 (2, 68.0)   (3, 96.0)   (4, 106.0)  (5, 110.0)  (6, 108.0)  (7, 89.0)   (8, 76.0)   (9, 66.0)   (10, 56.0)  (11, 49.0)  (12, 42.0)  (13, 39.0)  (14, 34.0)  (15, 29.0)  (16, 27.0)  (17, 26.0)  (18, 24.0)  (19, 23.0)  (20, 21.0)  (21, 22.0)  (22, 20.0)  (23, 19.0)  (24, 16.0)  (25, 16.0)  (26, 15.0)  (27, 15.0)  (28, 13.0)  (29, 13.0)  (30, 14.0)  (31, 14.0)  (32, 14.0)  (33, 13.0)  (34, 12.0)  (35, 9.0)   (36, 9.0)   (37, 8.0)   (38, 8.0)   (39, 8.0)   (40, 6.0)   (41, 6.0)   (42, 6.0)   (43, 5.0)   (44, 5.0)   (45, 5.0)   (46, 4.0)   (47, 4.0)   (48, 4.0)   (49, 3.0)   (50, 3.0)   (51, 3.0)   (52, 3.0)   (53, 3.0)   (54, 3.0)   (55, 2.0)   (56, 2.0)   (57, 2.0)   (58, 2.0)   (59, 2.0)   (60, 2.0)   (61, 2.0)   (62, 0.0)   (63, 0.0)   (64, 0.0)   (65, 0.0)   (66, 0.0)   (67, 0.0)   (68, 0.0)   (69, 0.0)   (70, 0.0)   (71, 0.0)   (72, 0.0)   (73, 0.0)   (74, 0.0)   (75, 0.0)   (76, 0.0)
 ```
 Each column is the number of samples in the projection and the number of segregating sites at that projection value.
-The dadi manual recommends maximinzing the number of segregating sites, but at the same time if you have lots of missing data then you might have to balance # of segregating sites against # of samples to avoid downsampling too far.
+The dadi manual recommends maximizing the number of segregating sites, but at the same time if you have lots of missing data then you might have to balance # of segregating sites against # of samples to avoid downsampling too far.

 Next run the script with the values for projecting for each population, like this: